ibm-cloud-docs/CDN/api.md

  * **Returs**: an object of type `SoftLayer_Network_CdnMarketplace_Configuration_Cache_TimeToLive`
 ___
 ### deleteTtl
-Deletes an existing `TimeToLive` object from the database.
+Deletes an existing `TimeToLive` object.

  * **Parameters**: `string` `uniqueId`, `string` `pathName`
  * **Return**: a string with the status of the delete